NeuroTechX/NTX-dockit/_build/html/_sources/getting-started.txt

 5. You will then need a description.
 Be creative!
 Something that people in your city or region will identify with.
 However if you need inspiration, you can use the following to get your brain juices started:

-	| NeuroTech(your_city_abbreviation_here) is part of the NeuroTechX network.
-This group is to discuss about NeuroTechnology like Brain-Computer Interfaces (BCI).
-From medical devices to EEG consumer devices like the InteraXon's Muse, the OpenBCI board, the Emotiv's EPOC & Insight, the Neurosky's Mindwave we'll talk about 'reading' the brain.
-What about 'writing' the brain ? tDCS, TMS, DBS, ...
-Thync, Foc.us, ...Why not talk about NeuroEthics ?
-Should we 'zap' our brains ?
-Drugs can be smart ?
-Can they make me smarter ?
+	| Hello brainiacs of the world!
+NeuroTechDC is the Washington D.C. chapter of NeuroTechX, a global network of engineers, designers, scientists, and hackers devoted to discovering the countless mysteries of the human brain and nervous system!
+	| From medical to consumer devices, we'll talk about 'reading' and 'writing' the brain. (e.g. EEG, tDCS, TMS, DBS, ...)
+We'll discuss about the technology and science, but also its impact on our society and the ethics.
-	| From Hackers to Researchers we want to provide a framework that will catalyze the growth of the NeuroTech enthusiasts network.
-We want to raise awareness and engage with people outside these fields that have no idea what's going on in the field of neurotechnology.
-(If you didn't understand anything described above, but are curious, join us.)
+	| From Hackers to Researchers we want to provide a framework that will catalyze the growth of the neurotech enthusiasts network.
+If you call yourself a cyborg, neurohacker, neuroengineer, neurodesigner, a BCI evangelist, or if you want to learn what any/all of those words/phrases mean, come to our next hack night!
-	| Because each city should have it's own personal NeuroTech community and connect with other NeuroTechX nodes around the world !
+    | --
-	| Join the Slack discussion and play an active role in the future of DIY NeuroTech. (send a PM message to one of the organizers with your name, email and why you would like to join!)
+	|Join the conversation on Slack, Facebook & Twitter and play an active role in the future of neurotechnology.